kentcdodds/testing-workshop/README.md

 <summary>"npm run setup" command not working</summary>

+Commonly, when this is a problem, it's because the package `slug` (which we use in the `api`) depends on a very old version of `unicode` which attempts to download a file during installation.
+If that download fails then you'll see this problem.
+To fix this, you should be able to just `cd api && yarn` and things should be fixed up.

 Here's what the setup script does.
 If it fails, try doing each of these things individually yourself:

 ```